mdavarynejad/sm-gradio/README.md

 This application provides a web interface built with Gradio for predicting stock market prices based on historical data.
 It allows users to select a stock ticker, granularity, prediction model, and other parameters to visualize historical data and future predictions.

-The application is designed to be deployed using Docker for containerization and Caddy as a reverse proxy for automatic HTTPS.
+The application is designed to be deployed using Docker for containerization and Nginx as a reverse proxy for automatic HTTPS via Certbot.

 **Technology Stack:**